 What is a Credit Risk Management Framework?

-A credit risk management framework helps identify, monitor, measure, and control risks when you’re extending credit.
-By understanding the full financial picture of borrowers and the associated risks, banks, credit unions, leasing companies, and others can better protect themselves against defaults and improve their financial health — all while avoiding potential financial crisis.
+A credit risk management framework helps identify, monitor, measure, and control risks when extending credit.
+By understanding the full financial picture of borrowers and the associated risks, banks, credit unions, leasing companies, and others can better protect themselves against defaults and improve their financial health — all while avoiding potential financial crises.

 The 5 Components of a Credit Risk Management Framework